MicrosoftDocs/sql-docs/docs/integration-services/packages/legacy-package-deployment-ssis.md

 ## Package Configurations
   [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] provides package configurations that you can use to update the values of properties at run time.

+> [!NOTE]
-> **NOTE:** Configurations are available for the package deployment model.
+> Configurations are available for the package deployment model.
 Parameters are used in place of configurations for the project deployment model.
 The project deployment model enables you to deploy [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] projects to the [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] server.
 For more information about the deployment models, see [Deployment of Projects and Packages](./deploy-integration-services-ssis-projects-and-packages.md).

  A configuration is a property/value pair that you add to a completed package.
 Typically, you create a package set properties on the package objects during package development, and then add the configuration to the package.
 When the package runs, it gets the new values of the property from the configuration.
 For example, by using a configuration, you can change the connection string of a connection manager, or update the value of a variable.